ddev/ddev.com/README.md

 #### Switching from Without DDEV to with DDEV

-Make sure to delete your `node_modules/` directory and run `npm install`.
+Make sure to delete your `node_modules/` directory and run `ddev npm install`.
 The change in architecture can create odd issues otherwise.

 ## Managing Content